 have major holdings of paintings by this academic impressionist artist.
 At Grand Valley's DeVos

-Center on the downtown Pew Campus more than 40 paintings are on permanent public view in the
+Center on the downtown Pew Campus more than 70 paintings are on permanent public view in

-George H. and Barbara Gordon Gallery.
-Selected Alten paintings are on public display as part of the
+the George H. and Barbara Gordon Gallery.
+Selected Alten paintings are on public display as part

 I wish to acknowledge the assistance given me by the many private collectors, museum directors,

-dealers, auctioneers, librarians, and others interested in seeing this project proceed.
-In particular,
+art dealers, auctioneers, librarians, and others interested in seeing this project proceed.
+In

-thank Celeste Adams, Director of the Grand Rapids Art Museum and Kathleen Ferres, Registrar, for
+particular, I thank Celeste Adams, Director of the Grand Rapids Art Museum and Kathleen Ferres,

-her patience and help in allowing me access to the extensive Mathias J. Alten Archival records held
+Registrar, for her patience and help in allowing me access to the extensive Mathias J. Alten

 In reflection, no single person has been more helpful to me in my research than Mr. Kim L. Smith,

-profound knowlege of Alten's work has been the single-most important assett upon which I have drawn
+and profound knowlege of Alten's work has been the single-most important asset upon which I

 James A. Straub